Securing migration corridors and vital range habitats for countless species

 Key priorities include reducing poaching activity and human-wildlife conflict through the improvement of law enforcement and anti-poaching systems; wildlife monitoring; infrastructure development; recruitment and training of national staff; and an overall contribution to socio-economic growth.

-The expansion of African Parks’ footprint in Chad under the Greater Zakouma Ecosystem is a demonstration of what is possible with government action, donor support and effective management, and how much more can be gained through the effective protection of our natural resources for both wildlife and people.
-And this advancement to include Siniaka is a significant step in securing migration corridors and vital range habitats for countless species.Read more about Zakouma
+The expansion of African Parks’ footprint in Chad under the Greater Zakouma Ecosystem is a demonstration of what is possible with government action, donor support and effective management.
+This advancement to include Siniaka is a significant step in securing migration corridors and vital range habitats for countless species and effective protection of our natural resources for both people and wildlife alike.Read more about Zakouma

 Sign up to be the first to hear #GoodNews happening around African Parks.×